-Using Biological Objectives instead of individual chemicals on a pollutant-by-pollutant basis will allow TMDL assessments and implementation to be more effective and efficient.
+Using the Stream Biological Objective instead of individual chemicals on a pollutant-by-pollutant basis will allow TMDL assessments and implementation to be more effective and efficient.

-Biological Objectives will allow for regulated parties to consider more focused BMPs for their planned discharges.
+The Stream Biological Objective will allow for regulated parties to consider more focused BMPs for their planned discharges.
 This will ultimately lead to market efficiencies and lower social costs.

 No Project Alternative